-Access to high speed Internet is essential to entrepreneurial success and economic development.
+Access to high-speed Internet is essential to entrepreneurial success and economic development.
 The provision of competitive Internet service will also positively impact the health, education and quality of life for residents of the area.
+Rural electric cooperative has been given authority to provide this type of internet service in this current service areas.